Buying a Used Motorcycle

 Buying a used bike can seem like an overwhelming experience to a first time buyer.
 What do I look for?
 What do I need to ask?
 How do I know I’m not buying a lemon?
 At Motorcycle Shippers we deal with buyers and sellers everyday, and background in the motorcycle industry makes us more knowledgeable than most when it comes to choosing a good deal on a used bike.
 The following will touch on some of the basic things a new rider (and even experienced riders) should look for when buying a used motorcycle.

 Let’s start cold.
 You’re walking up to the bike for the first time.
 What is your first reaction?
 Man, look at that bike shine!
-Unless you’re looking for a project/restoration bike, this is exactly what you want to see.
-Pride of ownership in is reflected in the appearance.
+This is exactly what you want to see.
+Pride of ownership is reflected in the appearance.
 Most riders take extremely good care of their bike’s exterior.
 You want to look good right?
 Let’s look a little closer.

 Let’s check out the exhaust first.
 I know you want to start the bike up and hear it roar.
 There’s plenty of time for that later.
 You want the bike cold for the initial inspection.
+Warm engines turn over easier.
 In fact, when you call the seller to ask him where to come see the bike, make sure to tell him not to run it before you get there.
 Here’s why.
-First, you want to touch the exhaust.
-You’re feeling for rough spots that indicate rust, dents or corrosion.
-Places on the exhaust that you may not have a clear view of you may feel areas of corrosion that has actually rotted through.
-You would probably hear the blow by when you start the bike but now you know the listen for it.
-Another reason to have the bike cold when you arrive is so that you can cold start it.
-Warm engines turn over easier.
+First, you want to make sure the exhaust is solidly mounted.
+The exhaust system gets a lot of vibration from the engine, which can cause the mounts and the pipe to fail.
+Places on the exhaust that you may not have a clear view of you may feel areas of corrosion that have actually rotted through.
+You would probably hear exhaust leaks when you first start the bike so now you know to listen for them.

 As long as you’re down there checking on the exhaust, you might as well give the frame the once-over.
 Look closely.
 You’re looking for dents, scrapes, cracks.
 Is there any indication the bike has bottomed out, taken a hard landing or been in some kind of accident?
 Get hands on with the frame too.
 Slide your hands over as much of the frame as you can.
 You may feel something you can’t see.